Jim Field Smith is a BAFTA, Emmy and Golden Globe nominated director, writer and producer, and co-founder of the production company Idiotlamp.

 at BAFTA, 11 November 2022

-Jim co-wrote, produced and directed the BBC series STAG.
-Prior to that he produced and directed both seasons of THE WRONG MANS for BBC/Hulu, nominated for three BAFTAs and winning an RTS Award.
+Previously, Jim co-wrote, produced and directed the BBC series STAG, and produced and directed THE WRONG MANS, nominated for three BAFTAs and winning an RTS Award.
 Jim is the originating director and executive producer of DEFENDING THE GUILTY (Big Talk for BBC), and also directed the pilot for the Channel 4 series HOME.
 His other TV directing credits include ENDEAVOUR (ITV/PBS), WRECKED (TBS) and EPISODES (Showtime/BBC) – the latter of which brought a Golden Globe nomination.

 Jim’s film directing credits include the major motion picture SHE’S OUT OF MY LEAGUE for Dreamworks / Paramount, starring Jay Baruchel and Alice Eve, and the satirical comedy BUTTER, starring Jennifer Garner, Hugh Jackman and Olivia Wilde.

-Writing credits include the aforementioned STAG, co-written with George Kay; he contributed several episodes, co-written with Rufus Jones, to the cult adult puppet show FUR TV for MTV, and also wrote two series of his own BBC Radio 4 sitcom DEEP TROUBLE, which he co-created and performed with Ben Willbond.
+Starting out as a comedy writer, performer and voice actor, Jim was part of sketch group Dutch Elm Conservatoire, who were nominated for the Perrier Award in 2005 and staged sell-out shows in Edinburgh, the West End and a national tour.
+Other comedy writing credits include the cult adult puppet show FUR TV for MTV, and his own BBC Radio 4 sitcom DEEP TROUBLE, which he co-created and performed with Ben Willbond.
 As an actor, he appeared in several British TV comedy shows, including COUPLING, THE ROBINSONS, MY LIFE IN FILM and SNUFFBOX.
-Jim wrote and performed with sketch group Dutch Elm Conservatoire, who were nominated for the Perrier Award in 2005 and staged sell-out shows in Edinburgh, the West End and a national tour.

 Jim is a member of the DGA, WGA, BAFTA and Directors UK.